MicrosoftDocs/learn/learn-pr/wwl-azure/azure-ad-privileged-identity-management/includes/5-scope.md

 PIM keeps you informed by sending you and other participants email notifications.
 These emails might also include links to relevant tasks, such as activating, approving, or denying a request.

-The following Privileged Identity Management .
+The following Privileged Identity Management.
 The email below informs Patti that Alex updated a role assignment for Emily.

 ## :::image type="content" source="../media/pim-email-3e57c23c.png" alt-text="Screenshot showing email with updated a role assignment.":::